dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 ### Model Accuracy

-On this dataset of 5000 images, training ResNet-18 takes approximately ~7-8 minutes per epoch on Jetson Nano, or around 4 hours to train the model to 35 epochs and 80% accuracy.
+On this dataset of 5000 images, training ResNet-18 takes approximately ~7-8 minutes per epoch on Jetson Nano, or around 4 hours to train the model to 35 epochs and 80% classification accuracy.
 Below is a graph for analyzing the training progression of epochs versus model accuracy:

 <p align="center"><img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/pytorch-cat-dog-training.jpg" width="700"></p>